NielsPilgaard/Pilgaard.BackgroundJobs/src/Pilgaard.BackgroundJobs/README.md

     .AddJob<SampleScheduledJob>();
 ```

-You can also register jobs in-line:
+You can also register jobs in-line for simple use-cases:

 ```csharp
 builder.Services.AddBackgroundJobs()